PavanRangani/docs/docs/prd/banking/banking.md

 ### View Banking
-- `Bank/Company` & `Asset` & `Authorized Signers` & `Guarantor` are link.
-On click, opens the view dailog.
+- `Bank/Company` & `Asset` & `Authorized Signers` & `Guarantor` are linked.
+On click, opens the view dialog.
 - Shows `Disposed` tag for the dispose account.
-- user can perfom action from view dialog
+- user can perform action from view dialog
   - For Active: Edit, Dispose, Delete
   - For Dispose: Delete, Restore
 - For `Checking` & `Savings` type, shows `Linked Funding Account(s)` as table